Jim Calhoun: Comeback in Division III

 On September 18, 2018, Calhoun was named the first head coach of the men's basketball team at the University of Saint Joseph (USJ), an NCAA Division III program in West Hartford, Connecticut.
 He told the school website: "Whether it's Division I or Division III, the kids are the kids, and the game is the game and I'm looking forward to getting back out on the court and teaching these young men each and every day.
 I really missed being a part of a team."
 Glen Miller became his assistant at USJ.
 Calhoun's 2019–20 team at USJ had a 25-game winning streak before losing in the first round of the Division III postseason tournament.

 On November 18, 2021, Calhoun announced he would step down as head coach at St. Joseph, effective immediately.
 He retired with a career head coaching record of 920–397.

-Personal life

-Calhoun and his wife, Pat, live in Pomfret, Connecticut, have been married since 1967, and have two sons and six grandchildren.
-They previously also had a home on Long Island Sound in Madison, Connecticut and sold it in 2016.